Funding for Hearing Aids

 Environmental Support Services

-Accessable NZ provide partial funding of hearing aids for adults aged 16 years or over with complex needs (for example hearing aid users since childhood, people with dual or multiple disabilities, sudden and severe hearing loss) and those adults with a community services card and who meet certain criteria (for example people studying, working or primary caregivers).
+Enable provide partial funding of hearing aids for adults aged 16 years or over with complex needs (for example hearing aid users since childhood, people with dual or multiple disabilities, sudden and severe hearing loss) and those adults with a community services card and who meet certain criteria (for example people studying, working or primary caregivers).
 Consult your MNZAS Audiologist for details of the eligibility criteria in your area.
-Alternatively, visit the Accessable NZ websites.
+Alternatively, visit the Enable website.

 Visit the WINZ Website for further information about eligibility for financial assistance.